Personal Injury Attorney In Las Vegas NV

 You’ll know a great personal injury attorney in Las Vegas, Nevada when you find one experienced in successfully taking cases to trial – which the Eric Roy Law Firm isn’t afraid to do for its clients.
 Our expertise comes from our history of practicing exclusively in the area of personal injury law.
 Our hardworking staff will stay on top of things and are dedicated to keeping you up to date on the status of your case.
 Call today to get your free consultation started with a personal injury attorney in Las Vegas, Nevada, today!

-According to national statistics, there are almost 50 million people who seek out medical attention each year for unintentional injuries they suffer.
+According to the CDC, there were 38 million injury-related emergency room visits in 2020.
 The majority of these injuries occur in some type of accident.
 While any type of accident injury can physically, emotionally, and financially wreak havoc on a victim’s life, a broken bone or deep lacerations will eventually heal, and the victim will eventually go back to their day-to-day life.
 But for some accident victims, this will never happen because the injuries they sustain are considered “catastrophic.”
 A Las Vegas, NV personal injury attorney knows that catastrophic injuries often have a devastating effect on both the victim and their family, forever altering life plans and life goals.

 Under the Code of Laws of the United States of America, a catastrophic injury is defined as “an injury, the direct and proximate consequences of which permanently prevent an individual from performing any gainful work.”
 In other words, any injury that prevents a victim from being able to financially support themselves and/or their family can be considered a catastrophic injury.